Shantom/DailyDungeon/README.md

 #### Timer

+In this game, due to the battle is calculated in a moment, I use the concept of time to represent the progress of a gauge.
+Therefore, the timer does not count time, but the progress of gauges.

+At the first of a round, both sides' attack and cast gauges increase by 1 simultaneously, which is called a *tick* of the timer.
+After the tick, there are judgments whether an attack or a skill should be performed.

-When there is a battle, there should be timers to count the time units going by.
-It decides whether a debuff, such as Frozen and Bleeding, should end.
+A tick also decides whether a debuff, such as Frozen and Bleeding, should end.

-Each side in a battle has a timer.
-It `tick`s to let the attack and cast gauges increase by 1.
-Also, it counts how long the debuffs have existed and let it go when it is enough.

 #### Battle

-The `fight` method is the main method in `Battle` class.
-It proceeds an entire battle with normal attacks and skills.
+The `fight` method is the main method in `Battle` class, which proceeds an entire battle until one side loses all of its HP.

 The following is the pseudo code of `fight`.